lammps/lammps/doc/src/pair_rheo_solid.rst

 Restrictions
 """"""""""""

-This pair style is part of the BPM package.
+This pair style is part of the RHEO package.
 It is only enabled if LAMMPS was built with that package.
 See the :doc:`Build package
 <Build_package>` page for more info.